MLZ is a cooperation between:

 • End position of the neutron guide NL1, dimensions: 60 × 120 mm2 (W × H)

-• Parabolic focusing in the scattering plane
+• Parabolic focussing in the scattering plane

-• Compact design with M-S and S-A distances of only 120 cm, A-D distance of 100 cm.
+• Compact design with M-S and S-A distances of only 120 cm, A-D distance of 100 cm

 Velocity Selector